-Most small businesses don’t have much expertise (technical, design, or online marketing) and they’d rather keep time and money to a minimum too.
+Most contracting businesses don’t have much expertise (technical, design, or online marketing) and they’d rather keep time and money to a minimum too.
 That limits your options but doesn’t make it impossible.
 As we’ll soon see, a web builder is often the best choice.

-Your Three Options For Building a Website
+Three Options For Building a Contractor Website in Australia

-· Build a website using a solution that doesn’t require coding (a web builder). · Build a website using a solution that requires coding and/or significant technical expertise (e.g., WordPress).
+- Build a website using a solution that requires coding and/or significant technical expertise (e.g., WordPress).

 The first is to hire a full-time employee to build and run the website for you.
 We’ve assumed that this isn’t realistic for most small businesses.

 The other option we’re not including is the “hire-a-friend” option.
 Cousin Billy’s best-mate might say he’s good with WordPress and can do it for just $500, but do you really want to take a chance on the future of your business?